7 Best PA Speakers (May 2023)

 • Versatile - good for either FOH or stage monitors

 The QSC CP12 is a compact powered loudspeaker designed with portability in mind.
-It has a peak wattage of 1000 W and a Max SPL of 126 dB; making it loud enough for small venues or medium size conference halls.
+It has a peak wattage of 1000 W and a Max SPL of 126 dB, making it loud enough for small venues or medium-sized conference halls.

-It also features a built-in 2-channel mixer for single box operation.
-This makes it an equally capable floor monitor or keyboard amplifier.
-Do note that only one of the channels is capable of running at mic level gain and the aux channel gain is shared with line level at input 1.
+It also features a built-in 2-channel mixer for single-box operation.
+This makes it an equally capable floor monitor or keyboard amplifier, in fact many consider it as one of the best stage monitors available.
+Only one channel can run at mic level gain, and the aux channel gain is shared with line level at input 1.

-My personal experience with these speakers is from a local venue I set up sound for.
-The speakers are able to handle a packed small venue with just two units.
-The versatility also allowed the venue to use the same unit for their monitors.
-Calibration was a breeze and the volume and clarity was good even during rock gigs.
+My experience with these 12 inch PA powered speakers is from a local venue I set up sound for.
+The speakers can handle a packed small venue with just two units.
+The versatility allowed the venue to use the same unit for their monitors.
+Calibration was a breeze, and the volume and clarity were good, even during rock gigs.

 Specifications